Grounds for Involuntary Termination of Parental Rights - Idaho

 • The court determines the child to be an abandoned infant, except in a parental termination action brought by one parent against another parent.

-Chronic neglect or chronic abuse of a child shall consist of abuse or neglect that is so extreme or repetitious as to indicate that continuing the relationship would result in unacceptable risk to the health and welfare of the child.
+Chronic neglect or chronic abuse of a child shall consist of abuse or neglect that is so extreme or repetitive as to indicate that continuing the relationship would result in unacceptable risk to the health and welfare of the child.

-Citation: Idaho Code §§ 16-2005; 16-1624
+Citation: Idaho Code § 16-1624

-If the parent has a disability, the parent shall have a right to provide evidence to the court regarding the manner in which adaptive equipment or supportive services will enable the parent to carry out parenting responsibilities.
+If the parent has a disability, the parent shall have the right to provide evidence to the court regarding the manner in which adaptive equipment or supportive services will enable the parent to carry out parenting responsibilities.

 This issue is not addressed in the statutes reviewed.